DeejayDoubleD/TimeJump/README.md

 To run the game, set up a webserver and simply open the index.html file from your webserver in a browser of your choice.

+The game runs only on a computer and is not optimized for smartphones!

 Credits:

 DeejayDoubleD: main developer